Resilient Louisville Released on June 10, 2019

 On January 30, 2019, Louisville Resilience presented the Draft Resilience Strategy at Louisville Central Community Center.
 We took a look back at 2018 and the Resilience process, shared a vision of our city tomorrow, and heard from Metro's Office of Sustainability on the Climate Adaption Plan.
 We want to thank those whose voices helped shaped this plan including community members, our Steering Committee, Phase II Work Groups, the Louisville Resilience Core Team, 100 Resilient Cites, and Perkins & Will.

-All comments can be submitted to the Louisville Resilience mailbox by clicking here.
+Click here to submit all comments to the Louisville Resilience mailbox.
 The final Resilience Strategy will be released this spring.

 Phase II Kickoff